Brunswick Maine Street Station: Passenger train station

 The station serves as a terminus for Amtrak's Downeaster service.
 The station is staffed by volunteers.
 In 2012, Amtrak built a longer high-level platform in preparation for the extension of Downeaster service.
 Service to Freeport and Brunswick began on November 1, 2012.

 Maine Eastern Railroad operated passenger service between Brunswick and Rockland from 2004 to 2015.
 Maine Eastern used the open lot on Cedar Street prior to the construction of the first phase of Maine Street Station, when it began boarding passengers from a portable platform at the beginning of the 2010 season.

+Limited Brunswick–Rockland excursion service was operated in 2023, but plans for a trial of regular weekend service did not come to fruition.